instructlab/dev-docs/docs/sdg/sdg-refactor.md

 Pro:

-- Future changes to the input format for preprocessing and/or the output format for postprocessing (e.g., adding more expressive power to the taxonomy format) require changes to the core SDG *and* the preprocessing/postprocessing.
+- Future changes to the input format for preprocessing and/or the output format for postprocessing (e.g., adding more expressive power to the taxonomy format) require changes to SDG *and* the preprocessing/postprocessing.
 That's easier to do if they are in the same repository because they can be done in a single PR instead of multiple PRs that need to be coordinated.
 - It is simpler to leave things where they are.
 - If we're not totally sure which of the options we want, then it might make more sense to stick with this option for now since it avoids doing a work to move preprocessing and postprocessing *now* that could then be followed by more work to move preprocessing and postprocessing *again* after we decide where it goes.

 Con:

-- The core logic of SDG is inherently complex and represents some of the most sophisticated and differentiating elements of InstructLab.
+- The logic of SDG is inherently complex and represents some of the most sophisticated and differentiating elements of InstructLab.
 For that reason, it would be nice to have it in its own repository by itself.
 New contributors to that core logic find it challenging enough to navigate the core functionality without having to also figure out where the core logic starts and the preprocessing and postprocessing capabilities end.
 This could be mitigated by having better technical documentation (README, comments) for the SDG library.
 - To the extent that the plan is for SDG to be run independently, then there will be tooling built around the SDG repo.
 The more tooling built around just running SDG independently the more risk of breaking contracts for that tooling.
 The more functionality living in SDG that isn't SDG, the more surface area there is to break.
 - As noted in the Context section earlier, in the near future we are absorbing a set of updates to the core SDG functionality.
 Absorbing those updates is somewhat simpler if the core SDG logic is all alone in a repository of its own.
 - Keeping interconnected components in the same repository provides less pressure to consistently document the API contracts between them.
 We certainly *could* have well documented API contracts for preprocessing and postprocessing and core SDG functionality that makes it clear how they interact even when both of these exist in the same repository, but it is probably more likely that we *will* do so if they are separated.